tokio-rs/website-next/content/tokio/tutorial/channels.md

 ```

 This does not compile. `client` needs to be moved into the tasks somehow.
 However, `Client` does not implement `Clone`.
-Additionally, `Client::set`
+Additionally, `Client::get` and
-require `&mut self`.
-We could open a connection per task, but that is not ideal.
+`Client::set` require `&mut self`.
+We could open a connection per task, but that
-We cannot use `std::sync::Mutex` as the critical section is async.
-We could use
+is not ideal.
+We cannot use `std::sync::Mutex` as `.async` would need to be
-`tokio::sync::Mutex`, but that would only allow a single in-flight request.
-If
+called with the lock held.
+We could use `tokio::sync::Mutex`, but that would
-the client implements [pipelining], an async mutex results in underutilizing the
+only allow a single in-flight request.
+If the client implements [pipelining], an
-connection.
+async mutex results in underutilizing the connection.

 [pipelining]: https://redis.io/topics/pipelining